Diana de Avila

 “My art came suddenly, like a bolt of lightning.”

-This bolt of lightning packed a punch; Diana De Avila (she/her/hers) quite suddenly found herself an acquired savant with synesthesia.
-Shapes and colors appeared out of nowhere for her to pluck in the middle of the night’s air and paint onto computer screens and her iPad in lieu of sleeping.
+Diana De Avila quite suddenly found herself an acquired savant with synesthesia.
+Shapes and colors began appearing unbidden, often in the middle of the night, compelling her to translate them onto computer screens and her iPad instead of sleeping.

-Diana has lived a colorful life well before picking up a paintbrush.
-After enlisting in the Army as a military police at the age of 18, she was in a motorcycle crash that left her with a traumatic brain injury and a resultantly swift career change as a nun.
-Later, Diana studied education and psychology and learned how to code before delving into current interests of fractal geometry, quantum physics, chaos theory, and augmented reality.
+Diana lived a full and varied life before becoming an artist.
+She enlisted in the Army as a military police officer at 18, and a motorcycle accident resulted in a traumatic brain injury and an abrupt career shift.
+She later entered religious life as a nun, studied education and psychology, learned to code, and developed ongoing interests in fractal geometry, quantum physics, chaos theory, and augmented reality.